extend-commerce/docs/quick-order/Quick_Order_Setup.md

 ### iii. **Columns & Filters**

-- **Available Columns**: Select which columns to display from available product attributes, such as:
+- **Available Columns**: Choose from a range of product attributes to display, including metafields associated with each product.
-  - Product Type, Status, Tags, Vendor, Barcode, Compare at Price, Price, SKU, Published At, Category, Inventory Quantity, Tax Code, Taxable.
   ![Quick_Order_Setup](./images/quick-13.png)
-- **Label and Filters**: Enter a label name that will be displayed for the column in the table, and check the box under "Filters" to enable filtering based on that column’s values.
+- **Labels, Filters and Visibility**: Add a label name for the column, enable filtering by checking the "Filters" box, and toggle the "Visible" box to show or hide the column in the table.
   ![Quick_Order_Setup](./images/quick-14.png)
 - **Column Management**: Rearrange columns by dragging them into your preferred order, and delete unnecessary columns.
 Note that the "Title" column is pre-selected and mandatory.
   ![Quick_Order_Setup](./images/quick-15.gif)